This post is also available in: Italian

-In a very real way, the Eucharist is our sacrifice too.
+In a very real way, the Eucharist is not only Christ’s sacrifice, but our sacrifice as well.
 The New Testament calls us “priests,” and priests are those who offer sacrifice.
 “Like living stones be yourselves built into a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ” (1 Pt 2:5).
 If there is only one sacrifice, then somehow our priesthood associates us with Christ’s act of self-offering to the Father.

 The Mass is also our sacrifice in that we join our own offerings to Christ’s.
 First, we offer a sacrifice of praise and thanks.
 “Eucharist means first of all ‘thanksgiving,’” says the Catechism (par.
 1360).
 We thank the Lord for His sacrifice, which is for us and our salvation.
 In the Eucharistic Prayer, a long prayer of thanks to the Father uttered toward the middle of every Mass, the celebrant speaks for us all.
 He thanks God for the creation of the world and for its goodness; he prays in thanksgiving for salvation history, for the whole human race is offered salvation through Jesus’ coming, death, and Resurrection.